It seemed like a pretty good idea at the time, climbing your 12-foot extension ladder to hang the lights along the eaves of the house.

 Until you landed after free-falling all the way back down.

 “The holidays are especially tough times for falls from ladders,” said Dr. Bruce Adams, chair of emergency medicine at University Hospital and UT Health San Antonio.
 “Us men, we want to get up there hang the lights, get up on the roof, put Santa and the reindeer on the roof — and we fall.”

 Dr. Adams, speaking to KENS5 reporter Jeremy Baker, said ladders are one of the biggest hazards that injure or kill people around the holidays.
 And the holidays bring a LOT of potential hazards.

-“Ladders kill more men than electrocutions, snakebites, avalanches, floods — all those combined,” Dr. Adams added, in an interview that was part of the Real Men Wear Gowns series of stories examining men’s health issues.
-Real Men Wear Gowns is a partnership between University Health System and KENS5.
+“Ladders kill more men than electrocutions, snakebites, avalanches, floods — all those combined,” Dr. Adams added, in an interview that was part of the Wear The Gown series of stories examining men’s health issues.
+Wear The Gown is a partnership between University Health System and KENS5.